SKT-Phoenix/Phoenix/QnA_Multitask/README.md

 # Question Generation Model with KorQuAD
 ___

 This model is a fine-tuend version of paust/pko-t5-base on the KorQuAD v1.0 Dataset.
-Most ideas were inspired by [Leaf-Question-Generation](https://github.com/KristiyanVachev/Leaf-Question-Generation).

 ### Dataset
 KorQuAD v1.0 Dataset (csv)